Serbia in the Eurovision Song Contest 2021: Semi-final

 Hurricane took part in technical rehearsals on 10 and 13 May, followed by dress rehearsals on 19 and 20 May.
 This included the jury show on 19 May where the professional juries of each country watched and voted on the competing entries.

 The Serbian performance featured the members of Hurricane performing a dance routine both on the main stage and satellite stage.
-The stage lighting predominately displayed red, black and white colours with the background LED screens displaying the song title "Loco loco" in black and white as well as separate light rectangles which each member of Hurricane stood on.
+The stage lighting predominately displayed red, black and white colours with the background LED screens displaying the song title "Loco loco" in black and white.
 The performance also featured pyrotechnic effects.
 The director of the Serbian performance was Miodrag Kolarić and the choreography was completed by Milan Gromilić.
 Hurricane were joined by three off-stage backing vocalists: Olga Popović, Jelena Pajić and Mladen Lukić.
 Lukić had previously represented Serbia in the Eurovision Song Contest 2018 as part of the group Balkanika.
 The black stage costumes for the performance were designed by designer Boris Kargotić.

 At the end of the show, Serbia was announced as having finished in the top 10 and subsequently qualifying for the grand final.
 It was later revealed that Serbia placed eighth in the semi-final, receiving a total of 124 points: 68 points from the televoting and 56 points from the juries.